freddorn/relaxing-hotsprings/README.md

 ## Credits

 ### Content

+The resort featured on my website is based on Sol Duc Hot Springs Resort in the Olympic National Park (United States) managed by Aramark Services.

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+ - The text used on the Main page was paraphrased by myself, obtained from the websites [Aramark Services](https://www.olympicnationalparks.com) and [Olympic National Park](https://www.nps.gov/olym/index.htm)
+ - The information on the other pages was obtained from [Aramark Services](https://www.olympicnationalparks.com)

 ### Media
 - The photos used in this site were obtained from ...